nevenjovanovic/greek-complexity/README.md

 		cid: This is a canonical identifier for the word within the larger corpus.

-		form: The token form of the word, in Beta Code.
+		form: The token form of the word.

 		lemma: The base lemma from which the word is derived, in Beta Code.